ConnorSweeneyDev/.config/readme.md

 # Windows11Workflow
-All my dotfiles, using Neovim with PowerShell in the Windows Terminal along with fzf and bat for fast navigation.
-Additionally, there is a quick setup for Tridactyl on Firefox, a Tiling Window Manager and a toggleable Vim mode on the ZSA Voyager keyboard.
+All my dotfiles, using Neovim with PowerShell Core in the Windows Terminal along with fzf and a custom scripts folder for fast navigation.
+Additionally, there is a quick setup for Firefox with Tridactyl and for a Tiling Window Manager using Komorebi with Yasb and AutoHotkey.
 You will also find a list of other useful tools at the end.

 https://github.com/user-attachments/assets/88be324a-265e-4b93-9800-35db70285a57